 But the federal government is at least taking some steps to help protect the rights of homeowners.
 The Federal Reserve told Congress recently it wanted uniform standards for how mortgage servicers handle modifications‚ foreclosures and other issues.
 Mortgage servicers have been blamed and are being investigating in all 50 states for “robo-signing” documents and filing false documents on behalf of banks and lenders.

 Still‚ these are only temporary fixes or fixes that don’t help most homeowners.
-Another Los Angeles Times article recently reported the unemployment rate in Los Angeles County was 11.9 percent in May.
-Considering the population of Los Angeles‚ that’s a large number of people who are out of work.
+Another Woodland Hills Times article recently reported the unemployment rate in Woodland Hills County was 11.9 percent in May.
+Considering the population of Woodland Hills‚ that’s a large number of people who are out of work.
 I don’t think it’s reasonable to believe that most of those people will find work in a year.

 Unemployment is one of the top reasons people file for bankruptcy‚ along with medical bill debt and consumer debt due to credit cards.
 It’s not shocking that thousands of Americans file for bankruptcy every year considering how bad our economy has been following the Great Recession.